| Instructions for Authors

 - ORIGINAL ARTICLES

 - Manuscripts will not be acceptable for publication unless they meet the following editorial requirements.
 Manuscripts must include 1) Title page, 2) Structured abstract and Keywords, 3) Main text (Introduction, Methods, Results, Discussion), 4) Conflict of interest, 5) Acknowledgments, 6) References, 7) Tables, and 8) Figure legends.
 Each component should begin on a new page in the following sequence.
-Manuscripts on original work should contain a maximum of 3,000 words for the contents of the text.
+Manuscripts on original work should contain a maximum of 3,000 words for the contents of the text, 25 figure pieces, and 25 references.

 - 1) Title page